 Standing by this choice you’ve made will take work, because here’s the thing I wish people understood before they took this step: marriage doesn’t fix anything.
 We can’t ask that of our relationships.
 We need to learn to belong to ourselves before we can give ourselves in selfless love to another person.

 This will be a life-long quest for both of you, because it’s a lesson we never stop needing to learn.
-It’s a lesson you can’t learn in theory, before you’re on the ground; you’ll learn it in starkly-lit hospital rooms, on the dance floor, at the dinner table, in each other’s arms.
+It’s a lesson you can’t learn in theory, before you’re on the ground; you’ll learn it in starkly-lit hospital rooms, on the dance floor, at the kitchen sink, in each other’s arms.
 You’ll learn it once there’s no taking that promise back.

 You are enough, exactly as you are right now.
 Your desire, your mutual commitment to stand by this decision, is all that matters.

 You are loved, so very deeply loved, exactly as you are right now.
 Loved by your fiancé, by your family, by your friends, and most of all by God.

 You, your wedding day, your fiancé and future husband, your marriage—all of it is, and always will be, deeply flawed, deeply good… perfectly imperfect.
 This is exactly how it should be; the failures, the times you both mess up, the imperfections, the learning curve—it’s all a necessary part of the adventure.
 It’s all a part of becoming the people God created you to be.